ericung/notesaboutlife/README.md

 And as light sways away towards lies again,\
 My rage subsides so that I can finally rest by your side.

+*It's called the boy's club for a reason*

 -----

 # Flowers